 The Empress of Austria and the Queen of Hungary, Elisabeth gained popularity as a beautiful but unhappy empress who suffered a tragic end and numerous monuments were erected to commemorate her, one of them was the Klotz Statue displayed in the museum here, a life-size figure, a copy which graced the study of Emperor in the Schonbrunn Palace.
 It was gifted by her son-in-law Archduke Franz Salvator.

 The visit to the Sisi Museum definitely left a lasting impression on our minds with the intriguing and mysterious story of the beloved Sisi.
-Her story reminds us of the reclusive Fairytale King Ludwig II who built the famous Neuschwanstein Castle who surprisingly is also from Bavaria (Empress Elisabeth was the daughter of a Bavarian King).
+Her story reminds us of the reclusive Fairytale King Ludwig II who built the famous Neuschwanstein Castle who surprisingly is also from Bavaria (Empress Elisabeth was the daughter of a Bavarian Duke).
 The tour next continued onto the rooms of the imperial apartment occupied by Emperor Franz Joseph and Empress Elizabeth.

 Imperial Palace Apartments